Ian-Tirop/Ian-Tirop.github.io/_posts/2023-12-27-cyber-security.md

 #### Mitigations

-Now, let's create a list of possible mitigations for each phase.
-Are there any phases you cannot mitigate?
+Now, below is list of possible mitigations for each phase and what was achieved

 <table>
   <tr>